Travel smarter in 2026 with our guide to the best cities for going solo—where to go, what to do, and how to make the most of every moment.

 Traveling alone challenges you to step beyond your comfort zone in the most rewarding ways.
 You’ll develop confidence, problem-solving skills, and cultural awareness that serve you long after your trip ends.
 There’s also the unmatched freedom to follow your whims—sleep in or get up for sunrise, spend hours in one museum or hop between attractions, splurge on a nice meal or grab street food.

 As someone who’s traveled both ways extensively, I’ve found solo journeys often leave the deepest impressions.
 There’s something about navigating a foreign city entirely on your own terms that creates indelible memories.
+Solo travel teaches you to be comfortable with yourself, to navigate uncertainty, and to embrace spontaneous opportunities that you might otherwise miss.

 Planning Your Solo Adventure

-- Plan a loose itinerary with plenty of flexibility
+- Plan a loose itinerary with plenty of flexibility to follow your interests and energy levels

-- Download useful apps like maps, translation, and transportation services
+- Download useful apps like maps, translation, and transportation services before you arrive

-- Book a few activities in advance to structure your first days
+- Book a few activities in advance to structure your first days and ease into solo travel

-- Connect with solo travel communities online for specific advice
+- Connect with solo travel communities online for specific advice and destination tips

 Final Thoughts: The World Awaits